northstowekarate/northstowekarate.github.io/posts/2026/events/03-21-grading-cambridge/index.md

 **Eligibility & preparation:**
 Only students who have completed the required syllabus and minimum time-in-grade should enter — speak to your instructor to confirm eligibility.
 Bring your gi, licence, water and any protective equipment your instructor advises.

-**Format & results:**
-The grading typically includes kihon demonstrations, kata and basic kumite.
-Successful candidates receive their belt and paperwork on the day or shortly afterwards depending on examiner processing.

-**More information / contact:**
-See the organiser: [Cambridge Karate Dojo](https://www.cambridgekaratedojo.com) — or contact your instructor to confirm entry, fee and any admin requirements.